Open-Pectus/Open-Pectus/docs/src/Development.rst

 Open Pectus adopts the major-minor-patch version number format.
 A new package is published to Pypi on each push to :console:`main` with the least significant version digit being the Github Actions run number.
 The least significant digit is :console:`dev` in the source code to distinguish from releases.
-If relevant, the major and minor digits must be updated manually in the following files:
+If relevant, the major and minor digits must be updated manually in the following file:

 * :console:`openpectus/__init__.py`

-* :console:`openpectus/frontend/src/app/api/core/OpenAPI.ts`
+Run the following file afterwards to update the version number in the OpenAPI specification:

-* :console:`openpectus/frontend/openapi.json`
+* :console:`python openpectus/aggregator/generate_openapi_spec_and_typescript_interfaces.py`